This post may contain affiliate links, view our disclosure.

 Frequently Asked Questions

 A lot of people ask if this is just cut up steak!
-And I guess that really depends on what you consider "steak", lol.
+And I guess that really depends on what you consider “steak”.

-Stew meat is chunks of meat that typically come from tougher cuts of meat with lots of connective tissue.
-When you cook this meat low and slow with liquid (aka, the cooking method known as braising), the connective tissue breaks down into melt-in-your-mouth-tender meat.
+Stew meat is chunks of beef (also called beef cubes) that typically come from tougher cuts of meat with lots of connective tissue, such as chuck or round.
+Cooking this cut of meat low and slow with liquid (aka, the cooking method known as braising) breaks down connective tissue.
+This results in melt-in-your-mouth-tender meat.

 This is frequently “chuck” (which comes from the shoulder of a cow), and/or “round” (including both top and bottom round, which comes from the back leg of the cow).

-Because stew meat comes from a tougher cut, it's usually best cook it low and slow with liquid until tender.
+Because stew meat comes from a tougher cut, it’s usually best to cook it low-and-slow with liquid until tender.
 However, the exact amount of time this will take depends on the specific cut of meat and the size of the meat chunks.
-If you're braising on the stovetop, usually around 2 hours will result in tender meat.
+If you’re braising on the stovetop, usually around 2 hours will result in tender meat.

-Of course, this takes longer in the slower cooker and is faster in the Instant Pot!
+Of course, cooking it takes longer in the slower cooker and is faster in the Instant Pot!

 Let’s Connect